 A few years ago Kristin attended the Annual Ukulele Festival Hawaii in Honolulu, and all of the things she holds most true about teaching music to young people were affirmed in that experience.
 “It was a beautiful few days where the best ukulele performers and teachers freely exchange information and jam together,” describes Kristin.
 “It’s less about going to hear wonderful music and more about engaging and being a part of making the music.
 Everyone plays at his/her own level and everyone has a great time.
 We all are teachers and learners.
 Musical participation is for all of us.
 We can all feel like rock stars.
 To me, there is no finer example of music education than that.”

-Kristin Loos will be presenting on her topic ”Ukulele 101: Beginner’s Guide to Ukulele in the Elementary General Music Classroom” at the 2016 NAfME National In-Service Conference this November in Grapevine, TX!
-Register today!
+Kristin Loos presented on her topic ”Ukulele 101: Beginner’s Guide to Ukulele in the Elementary General Music Classroom” at the 2016 NAfME National In-Service Conference in Dallas, TX.
+Register today for the 2018 National Conference.

 The National Association for Music Education (NAfME) provides a number of forums for the sharing of information and opinion, including blogs and postings on our website, articles and columns in our magazines and journals, and postings to our Amplify member portal.
 Unless specifically noted, the views expressed in these media do not necessarily represent the policy or views of the Association, its officers, or its employees.